camunda/camunda-bpm-webapp/README.md

-# This project has been moved away
+# This project was moved

-This repository has been merged with the `camunda-bpm-platform` repository starting with Camunda BPM Runtime 7.15.0-alpha2.
+This repository was merged with the `camunda-bpm-platform` repository starting with Camunda BPM Runtime 7.15.0-alpha2.
 Please find the new location of the source code here: https://github.com/camunda/camunda-bpm-platform/tree/master/webapps/